By Nancy Armitage

 9. Fruit Salad: Fruit Salad [Exotic fruits or Waldorf Salad]

-10. Ice Course: Macaroon Ice Cream [French Macaroon crushed on ice cream with berries]
+10. Ice Course: Macaroon Ice Cream [crushed French Macaroon on ice cream with berries]

-11. Dessert Course: Cake [Assorted Fancy Cakes, Christmas Petit fours with holly leaves candy on top]
+11. Dessert Course: Cake [Assorted Fancy Cakes, Christmas Petit fours with icing of holly leaves candy on top]

 12. After Dinner Coffee: Coffee [Brandy & Liqueurs]